mobizt/FirebaseClient/README.md

 The library build options are defined as preprocessor macros (`#define name`).

-Some options can be disabled.
+Since version 2.1.0, there are no predefined build options, user needs to define what he want to use before compiling.

-- ### Predefined Options
+The build options can be defined before including the library header file `FirebaseClient.h` or as the compiler build flags.

-The predefined options are defined as the following.
+The available options are the following.

 ```cpp
 ENABLE_DATABASE // For RTDB compilation